Drunk Driving Accident: What To Do in Peoria, IL

 Drunk driving crashes also tend to involve delayed reactions, sudden lane departures, and higher impact angles.
 That can mean head, neck, back, and shoulder injuries even when you don’t see blood.

 If anything feels off, get checked.
 This is about your health first.
-It also creates medical records that connect your symptoms to the crash.
+It also creates the medical records that connect your symptoms to the crash, the foundation of an Illinois injury claim.

 If you can, take these steps at the scene and the same day.
 If you’re badly hurt, let EMS and law enforcement handle it and focus on getting care.